 While finishing his Psychology and International Development undergraduate degree from Clark University, Brian conducted environmental fieldwork in Mexico, Costa Rica, Kenya and Brazil.
 Brian has also volunteered for the Windham, New Hampshire Conservation Commission, the Smithsonian Institution, the United Nations Global Compact, and the U.S. Department of State.
 In addition, Brian is a certified Project Management Professional from the Project Management Institute, a certified Greenhouse Gas Inventory Quantifier from CSA Standards, and a Certified Sustainability Professional by the International Society of Sustainability Professionals.

 Brian is a regular speaker at conferences and events, focusing on voluntary carbon offset project development, forestry/REDD+ projects and other conservation financing instruments.
 Please contact Brian directly to discuss speaking opportunities.

-Suzie Kaufman serves as Carbonfund.org’s Bookkeeper and is responsible for a variety of financial tasks.
+Suzie Kaufman serves as Carbonfund.org’s Director of Finance and is responsible for a variety of financial tasks.
 She earned her undergraduate degree in Business Administration from Shepherd University as well as a Masters of Science in Business from The Johns Hopkins University.

 Suzie spent over 15 years as a marketing communications specialist for the Federal Government.
 After spending several years at home raising her 2 active daughters, she is now thrilled to be back working in an accounting and financial role.
 Since childhood, she has nurtured her natural talent with numbers and actually enjoys balancing her checkbook and creating spreadsheets in her spare time.